uragit/gpg-mailgate/INSTALL.md

  8. Restart postfix.
  9. Test/troubleshoot.

-    Send an email to an account you control, with a known public key in the keyring from step 2.
+    Send an email via postfix to an account you control, with a known public key in the keyring from `Step 2`.
 The email should arrive encrypted.
-Check the logfile specified in config file, /etc/gpg-mailgate.conf.
+If not, check the logfile specified in config file, /etc/gpg-mailgate.conf.
 If problems exist, try setting 'verbose = yes' in the config file to get more verbose logging.